valeriapolozun/udacity_azure_ml/README.md

   - Estimator

 - The estimator is using the train.py, which does the following:
-      - Get the dataset from a given url
+      - Get the dataset from a given url,

-      - Get the data cleaned (steps documented in the function cleandata)
+      - Get the data cleaned (steps documented in the function cleandata),

-      - Split the data into train and test dataset
+      - Split the data into train and test dataset,
       - Fit the data to the model (Logistic Regression was the given algorithm to use)

 - Create the Hyperdriveconfig with the estimator, hyperparameter sampler and policy